SatyamRaj1/SatyamRaj1/README.md

 👋 Hi there!
-I'm Satyam Raj Purohit, a Computer Science undergraduate student at the prestigious Indian Institute of Technology Jammu, with an expected graduation date in 2024.
+I'm Satyam Raj Purohit, a Computer Science undergraduate student at the prestigious Indian Institute of Technology Jammu(2024).

 🚀 My Passion: I have a strong passion for software development and have honed my skills in various areas of computer science.